How Happy and Her Baby Got Healthy: a Little Food, a Garden and a $22 Loan

 Following up with training and support

 Under the supervision of Save the Children, the U.N.
-World Food Programme’s implementing partner, two community health workers make regular follow-ups on all project beneficiaries, including Happy and Yalumbwe.
+World Food Programme’s implementing partner, two community health workers made regular follow-ups on all project beneficiaries, including Happy and Yalumbwe.

 But our work doesn’t stop with food.
 During her pregnancy, Happy received additional support from community workers who trained her on WASH techniques (water, sanitation and hygiene), led cooking demonstrations on preparing nutritious foods, and enrolled her in VICOBA — a saving and lending program led by Village Community Banking.